Concrete vs. Asphalt Driveways

 Many homes come with a driveway, and it’s a convenient place to park cars, and provide good access to your home and garage.
 If your driveway needs concrete repair or concrete replacement, owners often choose between asphalt or concrete.

 When it comes to making the decision, there are many factors that come into play, and more often than not, cost is the main consideration homeowners will take into account.
 Because it’s an important factor, cost is frequently the driving force behind any driveway decisions homeowners make.
 Understanding the subtleties behind these materials will help you make an informed decision.

 Generally, concrete can cost up to 45% more than asphalt during install.
 But, if at the time of installation, the price of crude oil is high, asphalt may be more expensive, as crude oil is a major component of asphalt composition.
 The best way to compare prices is to get a few estimates for each material from suppliers.

 Depending on climate, both asphalt and concrete can be prone to cracking.
 In many cases, it is more expensive to mend cracks in a concrete driveway than in one made from asphalt.

-If you live in a very hot climate, you may want to choose a concrete driveway.
-Asphalt tends to get soft in the heat, which can contribute to grooves and dents in the surface.
-Whereas concrete driveways work better in warm climates than cold ones.
-Salt used on roadways can damage concrete, and cold-weather shrinkage can lead to cracks in the concrete.
+If you live in a very hot climate, you should choose a concrete driveway.
+Asphalt tends to get soft in the heat, which can contribute to grooves and dents in the surface of your driveway, creating safety issues.
+On the other hand, concrete driveways work better in warm climates than cold ones, because salt used on roadways for grip and ice melting can damage concrete, and cold-weather shrinkage can lead to cracks in the concrete.